pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 # Workload estimate

-Estimate for 1 developer, assuming that we have ready database exposing http or websocket api (not a file like now):
+Estimate for 1 developer, assuming that we have a ready database exposing HTTP or websocket API (not a file like now):

 - Add wasm_bindgen gluecode - 2 days
 - Asynchronous version of corex (extract as much common sync code as possible ) - 5 days

 ## Dependencies

 `wasm_bindgen` requires compiling on `wasm32-unknown-unknown` target.
-In order to switch that target some dependency may need to be replaced or include some additional features.
+In order to switch that target some dependencies may need to be replaced or include some additional features.

+### Async runtime

+It is possible to compile `tokio` and `async-str` on `wasm32-unknown-unknown` target without additional features (the ones like `io` or `fs` may be impossible to compile).

 ### getrandom